 Another important aspect I gained from this course was the ability to get out of my comfort zone and challenge myself to try something new and exciting.

-Career opportunities are found in design and brand consultancies, in-house design and marketing departments as designers, design managers, project and account managers, buyers and marketing communication managers.
+Career opportunities are found in design and brand consultancies, in-house design and marketing departments, and innovation teams.
+Graduates of this course hold job titles such as user researcher, UX designer, UI designer, senior designers, design managers, strategic designer, project and account managers, buyers, and marketing communication managers.

 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.

 It will also allow you to become more involved in University life by delivering, leading and supporting many aspects of the learning experience, from administration to research and mentoring roles.

 Our graduates also become freelance consultants, set up their own business and pursued careers in research and teaching.

 Birmingham City University is a vibrant and multicultural university in the heart of a modern and diverse city.
 We welcome many international students every year – there are currently students from more than 80 countries among our student community.

 The University is conveniently placed, with Birmingham International Airport nearby and first-rate transport connections to London and the rest of the UK.

 Our international pages contain a wealth of information for international students who are considering applying to study here, including:

 Our course welcomes students from across the world.
 We have an excellent reputation globally, and have over 20 years’ experience teaching international students.
 Our international students are also able to take part in the work-based learning option for this course.